 This sourdough recipe uses King Arthur Flour for an amazing super soft sandwich bread that kids and adults will love.
 It includes a no-knead method that’s perfect for doing an easy overnight rise and creates the softest, fluffiest sandwich bread with all the health benefits of sourdough.
 You’ll never buy bagged bread again once you give this sourdough sandwich bread recipe a try!Jump to Recipe

 Easy Sourdough Sandwich Bread with King Arthur Flour

 We love the tangy taste and fluffy interior that classic sourdough bread is best known for having.
 Not only is sourdough delicious, but it is also one of the easiest baked goods to make from scratch: no yeast, dairy, or eggs are needed!

-Sourdough bread is vegan-friendly, there are no eggs or milk, and quite healthy compared to other types of bread.
+Sourdough bread is vegan-friendly, there are no eggs or milk, and it’s quite healthy compared to other types of bread.
 The starter needed to make it feature live and active cultures that help the bread naturally rise, meaning that you don’t need any yeast or other artificial rising agents.

 Learn more about the health benefits of sourdough bread in my Overnight Artisan Sourdough Bread post.

 Homemade loaves of sourdough bread typically have a crunchy, slightly chewy exterior.
-However, my no-knead bread recipe uses King Arthur Flour and an easy overnight rise to create a wonderfully light and soft crust.
+However, my no-knead bread recipe uses King Arthur Flour and an easy overnight rise to create a wonderfully light crust and soft bread.
 The result is a flavorful and tender sourdough that’s perfect for slicing and enjoying as your new favorite sandwich bread.

 Ingredients YOu Need to Make This Recipe

 Tender sourdough with a perfectly soft crust is easy to make with just a handful of simple ingredients.
 There’s no yeast, eggs, or milk required!

 Here is everything needed to sandwich-worthy soft bread: